 7 Best Winter Beaches in America

 Join the snowbirds and head south to escape the cold.
-Read on for the 7 best winter beaches in America.
+Read on for the seven best winter beaches in America.

 At the southern end of Santa Monica Bay, the upscale-meets-surfer Manhattan Beach nabe is the perfect basecamp.
 Stay at the Shade Hotel, and rent one of the cruisers for a morning bike ride down The Strand (a 22-mile path along the Pacific).
-Stop at the more laid-back sister neighborhood of Hermosa Beach, for Parisian-style pastries at the cute French Cafe Bonaparte, ultra-organic dishes at Cali-cool spot, Greenbelt, or Mexican and American favorites at Good Stuff.
-If you want to stay all day, play a round of sand volleyball with the tanned and toned set, before grabbing happy hour cocktails at Hennessey’s Tavern (locals love the open-air upstairs bar for oceanfront sunset views) and sharing a late-night laugh with Jay Leno at The Comedy & Magic Club.
-Or, you could loop back to Manhattan Beach, browse the trendy shops along the main drag (Washed Ashore, Gum Tree, and Blvd. sell everything nautical), then tuck into soulful Southern-inspired fare at M.B.
-Post — the bacon cheddar buttermilk biscuits, roasted hazelnut brussels sprouts, and black truffle buttered ribeye are sure to make you hungry for more.
+Stop at the more laid-back sister neighborhood of Hermosa Beach, for Parisian-style pastries at the cute French Café Bonaparte, ultra-organic dishes at Cali-cool spot Greenbelt, or Mexican and American favorites at Good Stuff.
+If you want to stay all day, play a round of sand volleyball with the tanned and toned set before grabbing happy hour cocktails at Hennessey’s Tavern (locals love the open-air upstairs bar for oceanfront sunset views) and sharing a late-night laugh with Jay Leno at The Comedy & Magic Club.
+Or, you could loop back to Manhattan Beach, browse the trendy shops along the main drag (Washed Ashore and Gum Tree sell everything nautical), then tuck into soulful Southern-inspired fare at M.B.
+Post—the bacon cheddar buttermilk biscuits, roasted hazelnut Brussels sprouts, and black truffle buttered ribeye are sure to make you hungry for more.